Galleria Nazionale d’Arte Moderna e Contemporanea, Rome

 The Galleria Nazionale d’Arte Moderna e Contemporanea of Rome was founded in 1883 to celebrate the then-recent unification of Italy.
 Initially housed in the Palazzo delle Esposizioni, in 1915 the gallery moved into the Fine Art Pavilion – built for the 1911 Rome International Art Fair after a design by architect Cesare Bazzani – close to the Villa Borghese and the National Etruscan Museum.

 The architectural complex of the museum currently comprises, along with the older building, a back wing also designed by Bazzani in 1933, and a pavilion, unfortunately still uncompleted, designed by Luigi Cosenza in 1973 to accommodate the museum’s collection of contemporary art.

-A project to replace Cosenza’s pavilion was developed in 2000 by Swiss architects Diener & Diener, but never built.
-In 2016, the Galleria Nazionale Director Cristina Collu announced an ambitious 15 million euro project aimed to restore and complete the pavilion, with a view to eventually open it to the public in 2019.
+A project to replace Cosenza’s pavilion was developed in 2000 by Swiss architects Diener & Diener but never built.
+In 2016, the Galleria Nazionale Director Cristina Collu announced an ambitious 15 million euro project aimed to restore and complete the pavilion, to eventually open it to the public in 2019.

 Galleria Nazionale d’Arte Moderna e Contemporanea, Rome, entrance hall; photo © Inexhibit

 Collection and semi-permanent exhibition

 The art collection of the Rome’s Galleria Nazionale d’Arte Moderna e Contemporanea, one of the largest in Europe, consists of about 4,000 paintings and sculptures, as well as of 13,000 works on paper, dating from the early 19th to late 20th century.

 The collection features artworks by 170 Italian and international artists, including Umberto Boccioni, Joan Mirò, Lucio Fontana, Felice Casorati, Carlo Carrà, Piero Manzoni, Vincent Van Gogh, Alberto Burri, Antonio Canova, Osvaldo Licini, Man Ray, Giuseppe de Nittis, Amedeo Modigliani, August Rodin, Michelangelo Pistoletto, Georges Braque, Giacomo Balla, Gustav Klimt, Alberto Magnelli, Giorgio de Chirico, Giovanni Segantini, Jackson Pollock, Giuseppe Capogrossi, Renato Guttuso, Silvestro Lega, Medardo Rosso, Joseph Cornell, Dante Gabriele Rossetti, Edgar Degas, Giovanni Fattori, Vanessa Beecroft, Max Ernst, Claude Monet, Paul Cézanne, Piet Mondrian, Hans Arp, and Gustave Courbet.